open-ephys/ephys-course/source/EEA/Firmata_cajal.rst

 .. _Firmata:

 ***********************************
-Firmata for Cajal Course
+Firmata for EEA Course
 ***********************************

-// Copy this text to a new sketch in the Arduino software (clear the default 'void loop etc first) and save as firmata_cajal.ino.
+// Copy this text to a new sketch in the Arduino software (clear the default 'void loop etc first) and save as firmata_eea.ino.
 Compile and upload to your Teensy.

 .. code-block::